 Thurlow’s claim was based on the fact that he was studying in preparation for admittance to the Supreme Court as an attorney.
 His reputation had been seriously sullied by the captain’s request that his house be searched for a stolen watch, he maintained, even though Sarah Lewis did not personally blame him for the theft, but rather the woman who was cohabiting with him as his wife.
 His standing among the colonists at that stage, however, was already a little tarnished.
 Thurlow fancied himself as a talented poet until one of his poems, published in a local Sydney newspaper, was proven to be largely plagiarized from a well-known poem by James F. Montgomery.

-Fortunately the Colonist newspaper was always on Lewis’s side and in its 27 July edition it published a childish but cheeky and very brave satire in the form of lyrics of a song.
+Fortunately the Colonist newspaper was always on Lewis’s side and in its 27 July 1835 edition it published a childish but cheeky and very brave satire in the form of lyrics of a song.
 It speaks for the friendship between Lewis and Bull that the latter was prepared to risk what little was left of his rapidly dwindling finances on a clumsy joke.

 I CALLED HER MRS. THURLOW! – OR THE ACCOMMODATING WITNESS.

 When I saw her in his house,

 Although I knew they were not bound